TYPES OF VERTEBRAE. first of all what a vertebrae? these are animals with a backbone or internal skeletal system.

 FUNCTION OF THE AXIS

 i.
-The Axis allows the head to be turned easily as in twisting the of the neck or the head
+The Axis allows the head to be turned easily as in twisting of the neck or the head

 THORACIC VERTEBRAE